Ravinder2407/Fake_News_Detection_with_Python/README.md

 1. Python 3.6
    - This setup requires that your machine has python 3.6 installed on it. you can refer to this url https://www.python.org/downloads/ to download python.
 Once you have python downloaded and installed, you will need to setup PATH variables (if you want to run python program directly, detail instructions are below in *how to run software section*).
 To do that check this: https://www.pythoncentral.io/add-python-to-path-python-is-not-recognized-as-an-internal-or-external-command/.
    - Setting up PATH variable is optional as you can also run program without it and more instruction are given below on this topic.
-2. Second and easier option is to download anaconda and use its anaconda prompt to run the commands.
-To install anaconda check this url https://www.anaconda.com/download/
-3. You will also need to download and install below 3 packages after you install either python or anaconda from the steps above
+2. You will also need to download and install below 3 packages after you install either python or anaconda from the steps above
    - Sklearn (scikit-learn)
    - numpy
    - scipy